sunvc/NoLet/docs/en/faq.md

 Simply stay on the message history page when exiting the APP, and the next time you open the APP, it will open to the message history page.

 #### Does the Push API Support POST Requests?
-BravoPapa supports both GET and POST requests, and supports using JSON.<br>
+Nolet supports both GET and POST requests, and supports using JSON.<br>
 Regardless of the request method, the parameter names remain the same.
-Refer to the [Tutorial](/tutorial#request-methods) for more information.
+Refer to the [Tutorial](/en/tutorial#request-methods) for more information.

-#### Push Failure Due to Special Characters, Such as Links in Push Content, or Abnormal Pushing (e.g., + Becoming a Space)
+#### Push Failures Caused by Special Characters, e.g. `+` Becoming a Space
 This issue occurs due to improper URL formatting, commonly when manually concatenating URLs.<br>
 When concatenating URLs, make sure to URL-encode the parameters.